About The Show

 What are the different ticket options?

-Individual tickets range from $10 to $50.
+Individual tickets range from $15.50 to $37.
 Prices range according to the date and ticket type purchased.
-All dates will offer adult, child (age 6-14), and VIP ticket options.
-Children under 6 enter for free.
-VIP tickets include expedited line and VIP room access plus a limited-edition show poster.
+All dates will offer adult and child (age 6-14) options.
+Children under 6 are free.
 Mastercard cardholders receive exclusive benefits, including 10% off show tickets and a one-month digital trial subscription to The Atlantic.

 Does every individual need a ticket?

-Every individual over the age of 5 will need a ticket to enter.
+Every individual who is 6 years or older will need a ticket to enter.

 What is your refund/exchange policy?